Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 story of `libsf_error_state` is that of a side quest — a story of needing to fix something we broke in pursuit of bigger things — and the challenges we faced and brought to others because we underestimated the difficulty of our chosen solution.
-Having a single array for managing shared state between the extension modules appeals to a desire to have a single source of truth [], but looking back, it would have taken much less time to have each extension module carry its own copy of the array, and to always update them all together.
+Having a single array for managing shared state between the extension modules appeals to a desire to have a single source of truth, but looking back, it would have taken much less time to have each extension module carry its own copy of the array, and to always update them all together.

 While conducting research for this blog post, I discovered another wrinkle.
 Just beneath our noses, there was another